 Adult supervising a child wearing floaties, a key practice for swimming safety.

-What we see in movies has shaped our idea of drowning—lots of splashing, yelling, and waving for help.
+What we see in movies has shaped our idea of drowning—all that splashing, yelling, and waving for help.
 The reality is tragically different.
 Drowning is often silent and can happen in less than a minute, especially with young children.
-Understanding this fact is the first step toward preventing it.
-When you know how quickly a situation can become dangerous, it reinforces why constant vigilance is non-negotiable.
-This knowledge isn’t meant to scare you, but to empower you to take swimming safety seriously every single time.
-This article will walk you through the practical, life-saving layers of protection you can put in place today.
+Understanding this is the first step toward prevention.
+It’s why constant vigilance around water is non-negotiable.
+This knowledge isn’t meant to scare you.
+It’s meant to empower you to take safe swimming seriously every single time.
+Here are the practical, life-saving layers of protection you can put in place today.

 Key Takeaways